Baranagar: History

+References to Baranagar can be found in many literary texts dating to 17th and 18th centuries.
+Even maps made by Dutch and Portuguese had references to Baranagar as "Bernagar" or "Barrenger".

 Baranagar Municipality was established in 1869; it is one of the oldest municipalities in India.
 The Dutch had homes there in the seventeenth century.
 Streynsham Master who visited the area in 1676 spoke of the hog factory where about 3,000 hogs a year were slaughtered and salted for export.
 Later it became the centre for the extensive jute trade, manufacturing gunny bags.
 A major road (Surya Sen Road) parallel to the Hooghly river connects Baranagar Bazaar with Dakshineswar.
 In between temples such as Kaancher Mandir (i.e. Glass Temple), Joy Mitra Kali Bari and Pathbari are located.